Forum Home Page see Broadridge note below]

 February 24, 2013

-The management of Dell Inc. has declined the Forum's invitation to provide leadership of this project, but will be encouraged to collaborate in its progress to assure cost-efficient, timely delivery of information relevant to investor decisions.
+The management of Dell Inc. declined the Forum's invitation to provide leadership of this project, but was encouraged to collaborate in its progress to assure cost-efficient, timely delivery of information relevant to investor decisions.
+As the project evolved, those information requirements were ultimately satisfied in the context of an appraisal proceeding.

 Inquiries about this project and requests to be included in its distribution list may be addressed to dell@shareholderforum.com.